makersacademy/rps-challenge/README.md

 ## Projcet Status

 - Project is fully functioning as an appp for multiplater
-- Implementation of RPS against the computer requrired
+- Implementation of RPS against the computer required
 - Can also e exampleded into using Lizard and Spock as weapon of choice
 - CSS is not complete